warrenqi/warrenqi.github.io/_posts/2020-10-02-snowflake.md

 These points are tolerable in an onprem system, as is the case with Presto.
 But in the cloud, node failures are more frequent and performance can vary more significantly.
 And as a product offering, Snowflake needed to bring online upgrades as a capabiilty.
 Thus, Snowflake separates storage and compute with two loosely coupled, independently scalable sub-systems: **Snowflake has a custom built, caching, shared-nothing Compute engine, and Storage is outsourced to Amazon S3.**

+I now think this is brilliant for two implications - for (1) scale, and (2) business model.
+For 1, by simply outsourcing the underlying file block storage to S3, Snowflake can effectively "write-once, query many" by almost infinitely scaling up the number of query nodes attached to read off S3, and outsource the problem of getting arbitrarily large read throughput.
+For 2, this cost is effectively passed onto the customer, and Snowflake can simply send an invoice for the increased query performance.

 ## S3.
 Architecture

 There are 3 major components: